FREE SHIPPING Orders $99+ FREE GIFT w/ $125+ Order

 Licorice has three primary components - glycyrrhizin, liquirtin, and glabridin - that all work to fight hyperpigmentation, acne scars, and melasma.

 Glabridin, in particular, suppresses the overproduction of melanin and keeps your skin from developing pigmentation in response to sun exposure.
-Licorice can also protect the skin from the harmful and damaging UV radiation.
+Licorice root benefits also include protecting the skin from the harmful and damaging UV radiation.

 Licorice extract works by mimicking tyrosinase, the enzyme that allows for the production of melanin, and “fakes it out” so that the actual enzyme is never actually produced - pretty cool!
 You can try it for yourself in our Soulmate brightening treatment.

-This brightening ingredient is extracted from various fungi, particularly Aspergillus.
+This skin brightener is extracted from various fungi, particularly Aspergillus.
 It usually comes from mushrooms, though it can also be created during the sake brewing process from fermented rice.

 Like licorice, kojic acid works by inhibiting tyrosinase, the enzyme that causes dark spots.
 As a result, kojic acid has been known to effectively fade stubborn melasma and most types of hyperpigmentation.